Haggle1996/RevolutionPack/NOTES.md

 - Base photos

 - Bullets are made with aluminum brass
-- More uses for BoP junk: Pinecones, etc.
 - Make end crystal more expensive -- 4 respawns the dragon
 - Add crusher recipes for grinder items - cinderpearls
 - Add zombie brains and heads to forestry backpacks